 Viola is the largest genus in the Violet family, containing between 525 and 600 annual or perennial plants and a few small shrubs.
 They are widely distributed over both the Northern and Southern temperate zones.
 There are also a handful of shrubby species in the Andes, Sandwich Island, and Eastern Europe.

-Because Viola freely hybridize, however, it is often difficult to identify their species.
-The flower, variable in color, but not red, usually grows singly on a stalk and has 5 petals, 4 arranged in unlike pairs, the fifth with a spur.
-The leaves may grow on the same stalk as the flower (stemmed violets) or on separate stalks (stemless violets).
-Though the best-known Viola have heart-shaped leaves, the leaves of other species may have different shapes.
+Because Violas hybridize freely, identification of the species is often difficult.
+Flowers are variable in color but not red, usually grow solitary on a stalk.
+They have five petals, four arranged in unlike pairs, the fifth with a spur.
+In stemmed Violas, leaves may grow on the same stem as the flower, while in stemless Violas, they grow on separate stems.
+The best-known Violas usually have heart-shaped leaves, but the leaves of other species may have different shapes.

-Typically, Violas grow in meadows or damp woods.
-All wild species bloom early in the spring, but some cultivated varieties bloom later.
-Many species have 2 types of flowers.
+All species bloom early in the spring, but some cultivars or hybrids bloom later.
+Many species have two types of flowers.
 One type is showy and appears in the spring but often does not produce seeds in some species.
-The fertile, less conspicuous flower appears in the early summer and is completely closed and self-fertilizing.
+The fertile, less conspicuous flowers appear in the early summer and are completely closed and self-fertilizing.

 The species from the high Andes of South America are known as Rosulate Violas.
 They are a group of perennial Violas in which the leaves form a tight rosette, rather like Sempervivum or some of the Saxifrages.
 There are two main groups.
 The species that belong to Cotyledon Group are hard leaved perennial plants that possibly live about 15 years.
 The species that belong to Volcanica Group are soft-leaved annuals or short-lived perennials.
 Flowers appear at the leaf level in rings around the outside of the rosette.

 Growing Conditions for Rosulate Violas

 Rosulate Violas are mainly found in Chile and Argentina and grow in relatively bare, loose, often volcanic soils.
 Like many plants in such countries, they have a long taproot to ensure access to water.

 General Care for Rosulate Violas